 Part adventurer, part entrepreneur, and full time author, Palmer has teamed up with Canadian Tire to help make this your best road trip ever with your family.
 Plus, what better country to explore than Canada?
 With more than 900,000 kilometres of road, there are lots of adventures to plan, with lots of time left this summer.

 Here are Palmer’s top suggestions before you head out on your next family road trip:

 - Do a thorough maintenance check on your vehicle: Taking care of the car means keeping your family safe on the trip.
 Before hitting the road, I always take our van in for a full maintenance and service check, making sure the brakes, tires oil, oil filters, air filters, batteries and heating and cooling systems in particular are in good working order.
+I suggest doing this even if you are going to get a campervan hire in New Zealand or anywhere else as you don’t know when the campervan was last maintenanced.
 I like to also make sure we have an Executive Car Safety Kit and an up-to-date roadside assistance membership just in case.